dashbird/site/content/blog/Lambda-Metrics.md

 ___

 Your application does not need to be huge for it to have plenty of functions, and abstraction for you to get lost in it.
-As a DevOps engineer you can't cover of every single factor out there.
+As a DevOps engineer you can't cover every single factor out there.
 Showing **relevant** facts and asking the right questions is crucial!
 So when there's a fire, you can troubleshoot in no time.

 Every organization is unique and every workload has its own utility.
 That said, we can still have a generalized approach and start by listing a few desirable qualities that you may want